 In olden days, players drew their circles in the dirt using a toe, a finger, or a stick.
 Some liked to carry a special circle-drawing tool.
 Plastic circles were introduced about 2005 and quickly became popular.
-Today, you can buy circles at the Petanque America web site.
+Today, you can buy circles online from Petanque America or Decathlon.
 They work well, but they’re expensive to buy and expensive to ship.
 That’s why players often choose to to make their own.

-Unfortunately, the tubing that I had bought had been coiled into small tight loops at the hardware store.
+Unfortunately, the first kind of tubing that I bought had been coiled into small tight loops at the hardware store.
 The tubing always wanted to return to those tight little loops and my circle refused to be truly circular.
 So I went back to the hardware store and found some tubing that had been coiled into larger, looser loops.
 It was polyethylene (PE) tubing, 3/8″ (I think) inner diamerter.
 When I made a throwing circle from it, the shape was a proper geometric circle.
 The total cost for my home-made circle was about $3.00.